Trainable Dynamic Mask Sparse Attention: Experiments

 \subsection{Performance Comparison}

-\paragraph{Downstream Benchmark Evaluations.} We used the Qwen3 1.7B~\citep{qwen32025} model structure as a baseline, making only modifications to the self-attention part for comparison.
+\paragraph{Downstream Benchmark Evaluations for Base Model.} We used the Qwen3 1.7B~\citep{qwen32025} model structure as a baseline, making only modifications to the self-attention part for comparison.
 We first pre-trained the model on a high-quality dataset covering four domains: Web, TextBook, Code, and Math, with a total of 32 billion tokens and a sequence length of 2,048, thereby providing the model with basic language skills and general knowledge.
 Subsequently, we carefully selected 8B tokens packaged into sequences of length 8K.
 We conducted a second phase of pre-training by adjusting the RoPE base frequency from 10K to 100K~\citep{xiong2023effectivelongcontextscalingfoundation}, ensuring that the model could effectively handle longer inputs.
-Ultimately, we obtained three models: MHA, NSA, and DMA, and evaluated them on the following tasks: Pile~\citep{gao2020pile}, LLAMBADA~\citep{paperno2016lambada}, MMLU~\citep{hendrycks2021measuring}, TriviaQA~\citep{joshi2017triviaqa}, ARC~\citep{clark2018think}, PIQA~\citep{bisk2020piqa}, HellaSwag~\citep{zellers2019hellaswag}, OBQA~\citep{mihaylov2018can}, Winogrande~\citep{sakaguchi2021winogrande}, and the English tasks of LongBench~\citep{bai2023longbench}.
+Ultimately, we obtained three models: MHA, NSA, and DMA, and evaluated them on the following tasks: LLAMBADA~\citep{paperno2016lambada}, MMLU~\citep{hendrycks2021measuring}, TriviaQA~\citep{joshi2017triviaqa}, ARC~\citep{clark2018think}, PIQA~\citep{bisk2020piqa}, HellaSwag~\citep{zellers2019hellaswag}, OBQA~\citep{mihaylov2018can}, Winogrande~\citep{sakaguchi2021winogrande}, and the English tasks of LongBench~\citep{bai2023longbench}.
 We also compared several advanced inference sparse methods, including H2O~\citep{zhang2023h2o}, infLLM~\citep{xiao2024infllm}, Quest~\citep{tang2024quest}, DAM~\citep{zhang2025damdynamicattentionmask}, and Exact-Top, which first computes full attention scores using MHA and then performs sparsification based on that.
-The results are shown in Table~\ref{table:downstream_zeroshot}.
+The results are shown in Table~\ref{table:downstream_base}.
 In both zero-shot and five-shot settings, DMA outperforms the baseline on most tasks, achieving excellent overall performance.
-This indicates that the sparse attention pre-training mechanism of Dynamic Mask Attention helps the model develop a special attention mechanism, as illustrated in Figure~\ref{fig:hatmaps}, which forces the model to focus on the most important information.